Clock

 - Pulses go from 0 to 1 and back to 0

-- Pulse timing is precise and based on BPM
+- Pulse timing is sample-accurate using an AudioWorklet for precise timing

 BPM Range